Local governments clash with the FCC and carriers over 5G

 "Freeing up a dollar in one market doesn't mean it will be spent in another," he said.
 "That's not how it works.
 There needs to be a business case.
 And without that, carriers won't build a network."

-Levin also said the FCC may be cutting off its nose despite its face in severely limiting the negotiating power of municipalities.
+Levin also said the FCC may be cutting off its nose to spite its face in severely limiting the negotiating power of municipalities.

 "Given the challenges of broadband deployment economics, partnerships of all sorts between companies and local governments are essential," he wrote in a September blog post."Tying the hands of localities and states is self‐defeating – it stops them from using creative partnering strategies to find ways to improve broadband outcomes."